 top of page

-This page introduces you the equipment that you can find in Digital Living Lab at Laurea Leppävaara campus class 009.
+This page introduces you to the equipment available in the Digital Living Lab at Laurea Leppävaara campus, in classroom 009.

-There are five different equipment with their own purposes and features.
+There are different categories of equipment, each with their own purposes and features.

 2d9f3609-5cff-459a-8555-eba8b1e7546b.jpg

-There's three different robots at the Laurea Leppävaara campus.
-The most known and used of them is Pepper.
-All of the robots are introduced shortly underneath.
+We have three different robots at the Laurea Leppävaara campus.
+The most well-known and commonly used among them is Pepper.
+All of the robots are briefly introduced below.

 Pepper